-Kim Tae Hee and Rain: Five Facts About Their Beautiful Romance–How They Met, Wedding Details And More!
+Kim Tae Hee And Rain: Five Facts About Their Beautiful Romance–How They Met, Wedding Details And More!

 Although they seemed to work really great together on set, who would have thought from this commercial that the two Korean entertainers would eventually get married.

-Kim Tae Hee Wore a Custom Dress Instead Of A Designer Gown
+Kim Tae Hee Wore a Custom Dress Instead of a Designer Gown

 Soompi reports that Kim wore a custom dress for her big day, and the design was a collaboration between her stylist and herself.